We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-There are many different weight loss solutions out there.
+There are many possible weight loss solutions out there.

-These are claimed to help you lose weight, or at least make it easier to lose weight combined with other methods.
+Some options are more popular than others, including certain pills, drugs, and natural supplements.
+These claim to help you lose weight, or at least to make it easier to lose weight when you combine them with other methods.